I spent about an hour making hypertufa pinch pots, just to see how doable it was.

 Completely immerse the hypertufa pinch pots in a bucket of water.
 They should stay in the water, which you can change periodically, for at least one to four weeks.
-By that time they’ll be fully cured, and stable.
+By that time they’ll be fully cured, and stable, ready to plant.

 Omit the curing step at your own risk, as the concrete won’t be very strong and the pots will be brittle or crumbly.